jbcoe/value_types/DRAFT.md

 };
 ```

-For an interface type with a public, virtual copy constructor, users would
+For an interface type with a public, virtual destructor, users would potentially
-potentially pay the cost of virtual dispatch twice when deleting
+pay the cost of virtual dispatch twice when deleting `polymorphic<I>` objects
-`polymorphic<I>` objects containing derived-type objects.
+containing derived-type objects.

 All derived-types owned by a `polymorphic` must be publicly copy constructible.